-Is it right to ask an employee to apologise for the wrong that they have not done?
+Is it right to ask an employee to apologize for the wrong that they have not done?
 Won’t this situation give rise to ego clashes?
-As a matter of fact, do not jump onto any solution without analysing the situation.
+As a matter of fact, do not jump onto any solution without analyzing the situation.
 Enquire about the depths of the matter and then accordingly come to a right conclusion to solve the messed up scene.
-The key to arrive at a cordial solution is to interact with both the parties that are involved in the tussle and then seeking their opinion.
+The key to arriving at a cordial solution is to interact with both the parties that are involved in the tussle and then seeking their opinion.

 Delegation is another integral part of good communication.
 When you assign a task, it should not be routed from different channels.
 Others might miss the relevant information that was crucial for the execution of the assignment.
-If you wish to delegate a responsibility, directly approach your subordinate and assign the tasks that needs to be done.
-Also, preferably keep written copies of the tasks being allotted in the form of email or other mode.
+If you wish to delegate responsibility, directly approach your subordinate and assign the tasks that need to be done.
+Also, preferably keep written copies of the tasks being allotted in the form of email or other modes.

-An open door policy means that the employee can directly reach the boss without having to pass the hierarchy.
-They can give suggestions, seek redressal and make complaints for the misbehaviour by their immediate manager to the top layer.
-Putting this policy in place, ensures that the flow of communication is not hindered and that employees feel comfortable bringing anything to the attention of top management.
+An open-door policy means that the employee can directly reach the boss without having to pass the hierarchy.
+They can give suggestions, seek redressal and make complaints about the misbehaviour by their immediate manager to the top layer.
+Putting this policy in place ensures that the flow of communication is not hindered and that employees feel comfortable bringing anything to the attention of top management.
 This policy might consume a little time of top management, but office politics will be reduced to a great extent.
-Co-workers will be more productive and the manager more employee friendly.
+Co-workers will be more productive and the manager more employee-friendly.

-A training ensures that employees possess a complete know how of the new practises being put in the place.
-Training session will only save the effort of the manager to communicate the information to each employee separately.
+Training ensures that employees possess a complete know-how of the new practices being put in the place.
+A training session will only save the effort of the manager to communicate the information to each employee separately.
 In a single session, all the information can be disseminated and tailored as per the requirement of the listeners.
 If the workers are more comfortable in seeking the demonstration of the new technology implemented, then a practical interface can also be demonstrated.
 Training as a source of communication fails only if there is no feedback mechanism.

 As mentioned in the previous point, be it performance appraisal cycle, training session or the manager’s performance, every activity should include a feedback mechanism.
 Feedback from employees ensures that your message has reached them in true essence and that they will adopt the new ways and means to improvise the quality of their work.